Disney fans outraged as iconic character rumored to exit the park

 Disneyland fans are furious at reports that certain characters who typically roam the theme parks year-round will be scaled back after the Halloween season ends.

-Villains including the Evil Queen and Maleficent will reportedly only return to the parks during spooky season, which is typically celebrated from mid-August through October 31 each year.
+Villains including the Evil Queen and Maleficent are rumored to only return to the parks during spooky season, which is typically celebrated from mid-August through October 31 each year.

+A spokesperson for Disney denied the removal and called it a “fan site rumor” in a statement to The Independent, saying, “Villains are an important franchise to us and will continue to be available in our theme parks.
+We are building a whole land on villains at Walt Disney World as part of that expansion.”

-Rumors of some villains leaving the park were sparked by multiple viral videos of Disney actors playing the Evil Queen who, while remaining in character, cryptically explained that the role will disappear at the end of the month.
+However, the rumors of some villains leaving the park were first sparked by multiple viral videos of Disney actors playing the Evil Queen who, while remaining in character, cryptically said that the role will disappear at the end of the month.

 “Are you soaking up all of your time with me before the end of the Halloween season and my imminent retirement back to my dungeon for an undisclosed period of time?” the Evil Queen said in one video shared to TikTok.